-With February being Children’s Mental Health month, we wanted to share some of our favourite resources for PSHE and relationships education.
+With February being Children’s Mental Health month, we wanted to share some of our favourite resources for PSHE lessons and relationships education.
 It is vital that we help students learn how to recognise emotions, and show them that it’s ok to talk about your feelings, and that’s exactly what these PSHE teaching resources do.
 Plus, with the Braintastic!
 Science seal of approval you can be confident they will be fun, easy to use, and grounded in real science.
-So keep reading for some of the best free resources for relationships and health education.
-Primary schools are our focus here, but keep a look out for next week’s post where we cover secondary age groups, or why not sign up to our mailing list so you never miss a blog?

 Talking Mental Health Toolkit - Anna Freud Centre